 This-one day interactive class will include discussion of: exercises, anatomy and physiology of labor, signs and symptoms of labor, hospital procedures, coping skills and comfort measures for medicated and unmedicated labor, relaxation and breathing techniques, positions to promote labor progress and the importance of the partner's role.
-Videos are used to help present the information and there is a tour of Labor and Delivery.
+Videos are used to help present the information.
 Lunch is not included.
 Please bring 2 pillows and a blanket to class.
-Fee: $90 per two-person birthing team.
+Fee: $80 per two-person birthing team.
 This class is cosponsored by Childbirth Education Association.
 The CEA book, "A Guide to Childbirth" is included in the fee.
 The Cesarean Delivery class and Breastfeeding class are also included in the fee and require a separate registration.
 Register online.

 TriHealth All-Day Childbirth Class

 The content of this one-day class is designed to prepare you for your labor and delivery.
 Topics that are covered include anatomy and physiology of labor, signs and symptoms of labor, coping and comfort measures for natural and medicated labor, hospital procedures, vaginal and cesarean delivery, newborn characteristics, and the initial post-delivery care you will receive.
 The importance of your partner's role will be reviewed.
 A labor and delivery video will be shown and you will receive a maternity tour.
 Lunch is not included.
-Bring two pillows and a blanket to class with you.
 Fee: $70 per two-person birthing team.
 Nutrition and Breastfeeding are not covered in this class.
 Register online.